wotnak/farm_asset_termination/README.md

 terminated and archive them.
 A terminated asset page will display the termination time linked to the log that terminated the asset.

+Additionally all termination logs will have assigned 'Termination' log category for easier log filtering.

 ## Installation

 Install as you would normally install a contributed drupal module.
 See: